varialus/jython-legacy/sandbox/jt/README.txt

   python gderived.py int.derived >../../jython/src/org/python/core/PyIntegerDerived.java

-Note:  The above exmples assume that the whole jython trunk is checked out so that the trunk/sandbox directory is a sibling of the trunk/jython directory.
+Note:  The above examples assume that the whole jython trunk is checked out so that the trunk/sandbox directory is a sibling of the trunk/jython directory.